ARM-software/psa-firmware-update-spec/rfc/state-model.rst

     * - WRITING
       - The Client is writing a new firmware image to the *second*, in preparation for installation.

-        When writing is complete, it can be installed.
+        When writing is complete, it can be prepared for installation.

+    * - CANDIDATE
+      - The Client has completed transfer of the new firmware image to the *second*.

+        When all components for update are prepared, they can be installed.

     * - STAGED
       - Installation of the *second* has been requested, but the system must be restarted as the final update operation runs within the Bootloader.

         This state is transient.

-    * - FAILED [a]_
-      - An installation of the *second* has been attempted, but has failed for some reason.
-The failure reason is recorded in the Store.

-        The *second* needs to be cleaned before another update can be attempted.

     * - TRIAL
       - Installation of the *second* has succeeded, and is now the *active* running in 'trial mode'.
 This state is transient, and requires the Client to explicitly accept the trial to make the update permanent.